JackieCZhou/Crystal-Collector/README.md

 The next steps of this project would be:
 Fine tune the styling.
 Add a real time updating leaderboad to track results.
-Add more animated win and lose responses to the end of each round.
+Add more animation to the win and loss events.